Dynamic Phase Transition in 2D Ising Systems: Effect of Anisotropy and Defects: Understanding the Dynamic Behavior of Random Systems

 Figure~\ref{fig:TargetPotential} illustrates a series of typical defect distributions, each corresponding to varying values of the potential index, spanning from very low (top left) to very high (bottom right) values.
-Low-potential configurations emerge when defects aggregate in pairs (or multipoles) clusters of opposing signs, leading to the formation of neutral clusters.
-As we will discuss what follows, the upper-right panel (corresponding to a potential of $\phi_\text{def}\approx 0.13$) can be considered a representative example of a "random" configuration.
+Low-potential configurations emerge when defects aggregate in pairs (or multipoles) of clusters of opposing signs, leading to the formation of neutral clusters.
+As we will discuss in what follows, the upper-right panel (corresponding to a potential of $\phi_\text{def}\approx 0.13$) can be considered a representative example of a random configuration.
 The lower row shows that the potential increases as the defects form two super-clusters of similar defects.
 In a high, though not the highest, potential regime, the two super-clusters occupy approximately half of the available space each, as evidenced in the bottom-center configuration.
 Extreme configurations are obtained when the two super-clusters coalesce and position themselves as far apart as possible, as observed in the bottom-right configuration.
-It is useful to recall that due to the periodic boundary conditions, the greatest distance between two spins (or defects) is achieved when they are positioned at a distance of $L/2$ in both the horizontal and vertical directions.
+It is useful to recall that, due to the periodic boundary conditions, the greatest distance between two spins (or defects) is achieved when they are positioned at a distance of $L/2$ in both the horizontal and vertical directions.

 To better understand where random configurations are expected to be located in terms of potential index, we investigated the potential associated with randomly generated configurations, which are then employed in our simulations.
 Figure~\ref{fig:phi_tot} reports our findings.
 Different colors represent the defect fractions indicated in the plot legend.
-Data series in the panel to the left illustrate the average potential index $\phi_{\text{def}}$ for randomly generated distributions.
-The accompanying (minor) error bars in these data points are determined by the standard deviation of the potential distribution observed for random defect configurations, with the standard deviation $\sigma_{\phi}$ value also provided in the right panel to the right.
-It is significant that both the potential index and its standard deviation obey a power-law scaling law for random configurations with
+The data series in the panel to the left illustrates the average potential index $\phi_{\text{def}}$ for randomly generated distributions.
+The accompanying (minor) error bars in these data points are determined by the standard deviation of the potential distribution observed for random defect configurations, with the standard deviation $\sigma_{\phi}$ value also provided in the right panel.
+It is significant that both the potential index and its standard deviation obey a power law scaling law for random configurations with